 • Create a list of current prescription medications, over-the-counter medications and any vitamins the senior is taking.
 Share this list with all medical professionals involved in the senior’s care and keep it updated with any changes.

 • Make one doctor the gatekeeper to manage medications and discuss any potential problems with a medication, such as the inability to swallow a pill or a change in a senior’s appearance or demeanor. • Use medication organizers, such as a pillbox or printed medication tracker.
-Consider ordering medications from a pharmacy such as Simple Meds that provides prepackaged doses of medications and vitamins to help people stay on track.
+Consider ordering medications from a pharmacy in Florida such as Simple Meds that provides prepackaged doses of medications and vitamins to help people stay on track.

 • Be on the lookout for any red flags, such as a full pill bottle, which may mean the medication is not being taken.
 If this does occur or you have any other concerns about the medication regimen, contact the doctor.